bkesterbyld/maroon-potato/src/pages/platform.md

         align: right
         type: feature
         image: images/processing.png
-      - title: Centralized Data Management
+      - title: Centralized Data Management & Analytics
         content: >
           View and manage data in a web browser without any engineering requests.
 You can build more solutions from the same data sets and can